 As we consider dinner, I mention allergies that may limit our options, but the restaurants here are accustomed to gluten intolerance.
 We go to Mommo’s Pizzeria, easy to miss because of its unassuming exterior.
 Laura suggests that I drizzle a local olive oil over the thin, wood-fired crust.
 The light, fragrant oil releases the rich aroma of the tomato sauce and I experience sfogare.
 “Bravo Mommo,” is all I can articulate.
 The hills must really be magnetic because I’m already daydreaming about my next visit to Barbagia.

 P.S.
 To the little white dog who waited for my bus with me in the darkness before dawn, you are a credit to your community.

-This is a guest post by Linda Handiak, teacher and translator by day, goat herder and mason during summer break.
+Guest Contribution by Linda Handiak.
+Linda is a teacher and translator by day, goat herder and mason during summer break.